Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 A work schedule, also known as a rooster or rota, refers to a list that contains the days and times an employee should be on the job.
 It can also consist of work locations and responsibilities during the period covered by the schedule.

-Depending on the type of job, an employee’s work schedule target may be the standard, 40-hours-per-week, Monday through Friday schedule.
+Depending on the type of job, an employee’s work schedule target may be the standard, 40-hours-per-week, Monday through Friday.
 Or, it could vary on a daily, weekly, or seasonal basis.
 For certain businesses, it may require working on weekends, odd hours, or early mornings (think gyms and hospitals).

-A poor work schedule can destroy your worker’s satisfaction and turn their dream job into a nightmare.
-An effective work schedule, on the other hand, will drive efficiency and result in happy employees, who, studies have shown, are 13 percent more productive.
+A poor work plan can destroy your worker’s satisfaction and turn their dream job into a nightmare.
+An effective work plan, on the other hand, will drive efficiency and result in happy employees, who, studies have shown, are 13 percent more productive.

 Types of Work Schedules